 By Tim Lambert

-Charles Dickens was born in a house in Mile End Terrace on 7 February 1812.
+Charles Dickens was born in a house in Mile End Terrace on the edge of Portsmouth on 7 February 1812.
 (It was given the name Mile End because it was about a mile from the gate in the wall around Portsmouth).
-At that time Dicken's house was on the edge of Portsmouth, which at that time was dominated by the dockyard.
+At that time Portsmouth was dominated by the dockyard.
 His father John Dickens worked as a clerk in the Navy Pay Office.
 Charles Dickens was one of six children.
 He had an older sister Frances (Fanny) born in 1810 (she died in 1810), another sister Letitia was born in 1816 (she died in 1893), a sister named Harriet was born in 1819 but she died in childhood.
 A brother Alfred was born in 1822 (he died in 1860).
 Dickens had another brother, Augustus who was born in 1827 (he died in 1866).